By Marcin Wojtyczka

 Methods:

-- Boarding ladder (able-bodied MOB only) - it is one of the best methods but to be effective the ladder must be rigid and have a deep steps.
+- Boarding ladder (able-bodied MOB only) - it is one of the best methods but to be effective the ladder must be rigid and have a deep step.
 Rope ladders are usually not effective because the swimmer’s legs swing under the hull, leaving the arms to do all the work.

 Treatment